wp-plugins/scrapeazon/readme.txt

 == Changelog ==

-= 2.0.1 =
+= 2.0.2 =
-* Added support for retrieving reviews by ISBN.
+* Added support for retrieving reviews by ISBN to shortcode and widget.
-* Added support for retrieving reviews by UPC.
+* Added support for retrieving reviews by UPC to shortcode and widget.
-* Added support for retrieving reviews by EAN.
+* Added support for retrieving reviews by EAN to shortcode and widget.
+* Updated FAQ.
+* Updated help.

 = 2.0.0 =
 * Plugin has been completely rewritten to better integrate with the Wordpress Settings API.